 3. Apply to have SEB credit assigned from another person or body.
-Landholders with potential SEB credit sites are listed on the Native Vegetation Credit Register.
+Landholders with potential SEB credit sites are listed on the SEB Credit Register.
 You can contact a landholder with a site that matches your offsetting requirements to negotiate a purchase agreement, or engage a broker to handle the negotiations for you.
 Find out about the steps involved.

 The Native Vegetation Branch is also currently working to establish credit sites with landholders in the SA Arid Lands and Northern and Yorke regions through the Biodiversity Credit Exchange.
 The Exchange will provide ready-to-purchase credit at cost price.

 4. Engage an accredited Third Party Provider to locate and establish a SEB site on your behalf.
 Accredited Third Party Providers are individuals and organisations that have been screened and approved by the Native Vegetation Council to establish and manage SEB sites.
 You can also engage a broker if you want help setting up the site but want to manage it yourself.
 View the eligibility criteria, roles and responsibilities of accredited Third Party Providers and brokers.